wpm/bisemantic/README.md

 ## Running

 Run this tool with the command `bisemantic`.
-Subcommands enable you to train and use models, and partition data into cross-validation sets.
+Subcommands enable you to train and use models and partition data into cross-validation sets.
 Run `bisemantic --help` for details about specific commands.

 Input data takes the form of comma-separated-value documents.